How Do Women Heal From Miscarriage, If Society Won’t Let Them Talk About It?

 Although maternal and reproductive health is an issue the Indian government attempts to take seriously, with schemes like the National Health Mission’s Janani Suraksha Yojana, its efforts are more focused on ensuring institutional deliveries rather than preparing to deal with prenatal complications.
 “Women who prefer alternative medicine will also approach allopathic care in situations of emergency,” says Adsa Fatima, who works with the Sama Resource Group for Women and Health.
 “But, even if they do reach the hospital, there’s no guarantee of care because there’s a severe shortage of facilities, doctors and human resources that can help deal with a complication like a miscarriage.”

-This lack of focus on complications is a part of a larger phenomenon of bias that perceives pregnant women as secondary to their unborn child — a bias fuels the same stigma that fuels the lack of information and adequate care given to women who suffer prenatal complications.
-Though there are several social determinants that lead to the proliferation of misinformation about miscarriage and subsequent lack of care, all of these reasons are tied together by the heteropatriarchal contexts they exist in, highlighting how gender roles play a critical part in determining good or ill health.
+A lack of focus on complications like miscarriage is a part of a larger phenomenon of bias that perceives pregnant women as secondary to their unborn child — a bias that stokes the same stigma that fuels the inadequate care given to women who suffer prenatal complications.
+Though there are several social determinants that allow misinformation about miscarriage to proliferate, all of these reasons are tied together by the heteropatriarchal contexts they exist in, highlighting how gender roles play a critical part in determining good or ill health.

 “It is important to problematize the word ‘miscarriage’ itself as it still perpetuates stigma,” adds Fatima, “The term denotes the woman as a carrier of a fetus and nothing more.
 But that’s not true — she should be cared for, and her well-being should be put at the center.”